fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 Hand2 represents a wired skeletal hand.
 The boolean is true for the left hand.
-The location should represent the location of the palm and rotation is from palm facing the x axis.
+The location should represent the location of the palm and rotation is from the palm facing the x axis.

-The transform points represent the relative location to the main joints in the and from the hand location.
-The location of wrist is first followed by finger joints.
-The fingers are ordered by thumb, index, middle, ring, then pinky..
-The joints are ordered by tip of finger (TIP), distal interphalangeal joint (DIP), proximal interphalangeal joint (PIP), metacarpophalangeal joint (MCP), then carpometacarpal joint (CMC) .
+The transform points represent the relative location to the main joints in the fingers from the hand location.
+The location of the wrist is followed by finger joints.
+The fingers are ordered by thumb, index, middle, ring, then pinky.
+The joints are ordered by tip of finger (TIP), distal interphalangeal joint (DIP), proximal interphalangeal joint (PIP), metacarpophalangeal joint (MCP), then carpometacarpal joint (CMC).
 Note the thumb has no middle phalange so the PIP and DIP joint just become the interphalangeal joint (IP).

-Note: The Microsoft documentation calls the MCP "knuckle" for the fingers and PIP "middle joint" and the CMC is called "Metacarpal" which is very confusing since this is not the metacarpophalangeal joint.
-The MCP for the thumb gets called "proximal" not knuckle and the IP is "middle".
+Note: The Microsoft documentation calls the MCP "knuckle" for the fingers and PIP "middle joint" and the CMC is called "Metacarpal", which is very confusing since this is not the metacarpophalangeal joint.
+The MCP for the thumb gets called "proximal", not knuckle, and the IP is "middle".

 Names of the joints are explained in [https://en.wikipedia.org/wiki/Interphalangeal_joints_of_the_hand]

-This is about 175 bytes so at a 5Hz update rate will be around 10 kbps.
-TODO Check.
+This is about 175 bytes, so at a 5Hz update rate this will be around 10 Kbps.
+[TODO: Check.]

 # Encoding

 Each RTP payload will contain one or more objects.
-An object can not be split across two RTP packets.
-The general design is that if the decoder does has not been coded to understand a given object type, the decode can skip over the object to the next object but will not be able to provide any information and the internal format of the data.
+An object cannot be split across two RTP packets.
+The general design is that if the decoder has not been coded to understand a given object type, the decode can skip over the object to the next object but will not be able to provide any information and the internal format of the data.

 The objects are defined such that they always start with a tag that indicates the type followed by a length of the object (so it can be skipped).
 Any optional or variable parts of the object also use tags so that the decoder can always be implemented as a LL(1) parser.

 In general, network byte order encoding is used on the wire.

-When encoding lengths, it represent the number of bytes following the length and does not include the size of the length or information before it.
+A length field is encoded to represent the number of bytes following the length field and does not include the size of the length field or information before it.

 ## Tag

 Constant values of tags can be found in the IANA section.
 They are encoded as VarUInt.

 ## Float